nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 with _entriesListedMessage_, _noEntriesMessage_ and _cashflowHeader_ overwritten to contain customized messages for each respective command.

-The `SeeAllEntriesCommand` class has the following methods:
+The `SeeAllEntriesCommand` class has the following key methods:

-- `execute`
-- Getters:
-  - `getEntriesListedMessage`
-  - `getNoEntriesMessage`
-  - `getCashflowHeader`
-- `getCashflowString`: takes in the net cashflow as a double and returns it as a String for printing.
+- `execute`: Executes the command, listing all entries/expenses/incomes between the start and end date, calculating the total cashflow/expenditure/income during that interval and retrieving the category with the highest expenses/income amount during that interval.
 - `shouldBeIncluded`: determines if an entry in the Financial list should be listed out.
+- `getHighestCategoryInfo`: retrieves the category with the highest expenses/income within the stipulated date range and the amount of expense/income in that category.

 The `SeeAllExpensesCommand` and `SeeAllIncomesCommand` classes inherit all of the aforementioned methods, overriding the following methods:

-- The getters to print their customized messages/headers
 - `shouldBeIncluded` to further filter out incomes/expenses respectively

 Additionally, in the `SeeAllExpensesCommand` class, the `getCashflowString` method is overridden to negate the